 The Pursuit-Withdrawal Dance

 Picture an anxiously attached partner craving closeness and connection and an avoidant partner pulling away.
-This pairing often leads to a frustrating cycle of pursuit and withdrawal.5 Stereotypically, we see a woman who seeks support and validation from a man who likes the attention (when he wants such attention…) but becomes cold, distant, or rejecting when he doesn’t.
+This pairing often leads to a frustrating cycle of pursuit and withdrawal.Stereotypically, we see a woman seeking support and validation from a man who likes attention (but only when he wants such attention).
+Still, he becomes cold, distant, or rejecting when he doesn’t.

 The anxious partner’s fear of abandonment triggers the avoidant partner’s fear of engulfment, creating a self-perpetuating loop.

-But it is the message these Avoidants send that are so harmful and toxic to their mates: “I find you annoying and clingy and wish you would leave me alone.”
+But it is the message these Avoidants send that is so harmful and toxic to their mates: “I find you annoying and clingy and wish you would leave me alone.”
 This message works on the deep-rooted anxieties of their partner’s fear of rejection.
 The harder this anxious partner attempts to gain their attention, the more rejecting their Avoidant spouse becomes.

 The Anxious Preoccupied spouse may protest, but at the end of the day, they aren’t secure enough to leave to find something better.
 But let’s not be too quick to blame their obvious insecurities for remaining in such relationships: Intermittent reinforcement schedules are the strongest form of learning.
-The early “good times” leaves out the carrot that if the Anxious partner changes in some unspecified way, these happy times might return.
-The bad times makes the good times even more desirable.
+The early “good times” leave out the carrot that if the Anxious partner changes in some unspecified way, these happy times might return.
+The bad times make the good times even more desirable.

 Covert-Narcissistic Marriages?

 The dynamics between an Anxious and Avoidant couple can be strikingly similar to those in which one partner is narcissistic.
-The intermittent reinforcement schedule, where the Avoiant partner alternates between giving attention and rejecting efforts to connect, mirrors the hot-and-cold behavior often exhibited by narcissists.
+The intermittent reinforcement schedule, where the Avoidant partner alternates between giving attention and rejecting efforts to connect, mirrors the hot-and-cold behavior often exhibited by narcissists.

 In both cases, the Anxious partner is left constantly seeking validation and approval, while the Avoidant or narcissistic partner withholds it, creating a cycle of emotional turmoil.
 The Avoidant partner’s sense of superiority and doubts about the “worthiness” of their partner mirrors the narcissist’s inability to love or express empathy.
 Their tendency to watch from a safe distance while their Anxious partner overtly expresses their desire for connection is similar to a narcissist’s tendency to view their partner’s emotional needs as a weakness.

-However, if the chronic attempts to gain validation and approval from the Anxious partner stops, the “hot” part of the hot-cold cycle will kick in with love-bombing, once again holding out hope that true love is possible.
+However, if the chronic attempts to gain validation and approval from the Anxious partner stop, the “hot” part of the hot-cold cycle will kick in with love-bombing, once again holding out hope that true love is possible.
 Moreover, the toxic messages sent by the Avoidant partner, such as “I find you annoying and wish you would leave me alone,” play on the AP partner’s deep-rooted fears of rejection, much like a narcissist’s manipulation tactics.

 The Avoidant partner’s refusal to want, despite craving attention, is similar to a narcissist’s need for admiration and their simultaneous disdain for their partner’s attempts to fulfill that need.

 The resilience of this couple, despite their unhappiness, can be attributed to the Anxious partner’s insecurity and inability to leave the relationship, which is often the case in narcissistic marriages as well.
-The Anxious partner may feel trapped after years of emotional abuse, believing that they are not worthy of a better relationship or that they can change their partner’s behavior through their own efforts.
+The Anxious partner may feel trapped after years of emotional abuse, believing that they are not worthy of a better relationship or that they can change their partner’s behavior through their efforts.

 In both cases, the relationship dynamic is characterized by a painful and dysfunctional interaction that can persist indefinitely without proper intervention.
-Given the narcissists reluctance to seek out individual therapy, the anxiously attached spouse looks to couples therapy, hoping that effective couples therapy will break the pattern and allow the partner to “care.”
+Given the narcissists’ reluctance to seek out individual therapy, the anxiously attached spouse looks to couples therapy, hoping that effective couples therapy will break the pattern and allow the partner to “care.”
 Recognizing these similarities can help individuals in such relationships understand the toxic nature of their partnership and seek the necessary help to break free from the cycle of emotional abuse.

 Anxious with the Disorganized: